 At Meadlands we deliver our vision through a curriculum which consists of the National Curriculum core and foundation subjects, taught through a relevant, contextual and inspiring programme.
 Subjects are taught discretely as we focus on skill and knowledge, developing expertise in all faculties.

-In addition, we offer an exciting enrichment programme for each year group which includes dance lessons with practitioners from Boundless Dance Company, yoga, LAMDA (London Academy of Music and Dramatic Art), boxing, forest schools and music (with resident musicians, teachers and performances in local and national events and lessons in our bespoke Music Factory building).
-We have also designed regular visits to ensure learning is always first hand and a wide range of extracurricular creative and physical opportunities.
+In addition, we offer an exciting enrichment programme for each year group which includes dance lessons with practitioners from Boundless Dance Company, yoga, LAMDA (London Academy of Music and Dramatic Art), boxing, forest schools and music (with resident musicians, teachers and performances in local and national events and use of our bespoke Music Factory building).
+We have also designed regular visits to ensure learning is always first hand, with a wide range of extracurricular creative and physical opportunities.

 The curriculum is highly organised which enables a whole school focus.
 For example, in the first week of the Autumn Term, all year groups will all be studying history for a block of time, followed by a block of Design and Technology.
-Click here to see each year group's curriculum on a page which outlines each subject and corresponding topics of work.
+Please see below for the Year Group Curriculum Maps.

 We have categorised our curriculum into 4 sections: